EPA To Conduct Public Hearing On Sangjani Landfill Site Next Month - UrduPoint

 EPA To Conduct Public Hearing On Sangjani Landfill Site Next Month

-"Our application for public hearing has been accepted and we will soon float an advertisement in the national dailies to invite all the stakeholders in the EPA's public hear for submitting their comments on the construction of proposed landfill site at Sangjani," CDA Director Sanitation Sardar Khan Zimri told APP on Thursday.
+"Our application for public hearing has been accepted and we will soon float an advertisement in the national dailies to invite all the stakeholders in the EPA's public hear for submitting their comments on the construction of proposed landfill site at Sangjani," CDA Director Sanitation Sardar Khan Zimri told APP.

 He said the sanitation department had already submitted the Environmental Impact Assessment report along with the feasibility study for the landfill site to the Pak-EPA.